Analysis of Chiral Oxirane Molecules in Preparation for Next Generation Telescopes: A Review, New Analysis, & a Chiral Molecule Database: Computational study of propylene oxide and oxirane variants

 \subsection{Computational Details}

 We followed the methodology used in our recent study of the isomers of HCCCCS \citep{Paper1} where it is explained in more detail.

-The structures for the molecules given in Table \ref{Table1} were initially optimized at CCSD(T) level \citep{CCSD1,CCSD2} with cc-pVTZ \citep{cc-PVTZ} using the Molpro quantum chemistry software package \citep{molpro}.
-This provides a good estimate of the structures but is not an adequate level for the prediction of rotational constants, so the optimization was refined using triple, quadruple, and quintuple basis sets from the cc-pVnZ series \citep{cc-PVTZ}, together with corrections for core-correlation and relativistic effects.
+The structures for the molecules given in Table \ref{Table1} were initially optimized at CCSD(T) level \citep{CCSD1,CCSD2} with the cc-pVTZ \citep{cc-PVTZ} basis set using the Molpro quantum chemistry software package \citep{molpro}.
+This provides a good estimate of the structures but is not an adequate level for the prediction of rotational constants, so the optimization was refined using triple (TZ), quadruple (QZ), and quintuple (5Z) basis sets from the cc-pVnZ series \citep{cc-PVTZ}, together with corrections for core-correlation and relativistic effects.

-The term E$_{CBS-TQ5}$ is the extrapolated energy using TZ, QZ, and 5Z basis sets and the formula of \cite{ML96}.
+The term E$_{CBS-TQ5}$ is the extrapolated energy calculated by using CCSD(T) calculations TZ, QZ, and 5Z basis sets and the extrapolation formula of \cite{ML96}.
 The other terms are those due to core correlation energy and relativistic effects respectively.

 Due to constraints on the amount of memory that could be routinely used, the 5Z calculations had to be approximated slightly by only using QZ on the Hydrogen atoms, while retaining 5Z on the other atoms.
 The other terms in the energy expression require specialized basis sets, the Martin-Taylor basis \citep{MT94} for the core correlations term, and Douglas-Kroll basis set \citep{D-K,Jansen} for relativistic effects.